blid11/CyGameOfLife/README.md

-This repository is meant to improve a previous project, [at this link]: (https://colab.research.google.com/drive/15g1jnxBquah6GUF4DoPkcKmu0FTRSl_-?usp=sharing), that was dedicated to finding new objects in the three-dimensional analogues of Conway's Game of Life (GOL).
+This repository is meant to improve a previous project, [at this link](https://colab.research.google.com/drive/15g1jnxBquah6GUF4DoPkcKmu0FTRSl_-?usp=sharing), that was dedicated to finding new objects in the three-dimensional analogues of Conway's Game of Life (GOL).

 It is a work in progress.
 Improvements include a GUI (with Tkinter) and more efficient code partially written in Cython.
 Cython can be used to integrate faster C/C++ code into Python programs.